-triplash asked: My hate of prehistoic eating knows no bounds (not that i care what people choose to eat, but if you want to justify it, at least make sure the reasons arent dumb and scientifically innacruate as fuck?) #anger
+triplash said: My hate of prehistoic eating knows no bounds (not that i care what people choose to eat, but if you want to justify it, at least make sure the reasons arent dumb and scientifically innacruate as fuck?) #anger

 yeah. agreed. there are some people who have a combination of allergies that make it so that what they need to eat coincides with the paleo diet but for people who do not have that cluster of allergies there is no point. it makes about as much sense as me not eating peanuts because some people are allergic to them.